What is the Azure Information Protection unified labeling scanner?

 2. Inspect and label files

-The scanner then uses filters to scan supported file types.
-These same filters are used by the operating system for Windows Search and indexing.
-Without any additional configuration, Windows IFilter is used to scan file types that are used by Word, Excel, PowerPoint, and for PDF documents and text files.
+These additional filters are the same ones used by the operating system for Windows Search and indexing, and require no additional configuration.
+Windows IFilter is also used to scan file types that are used by Word, Excel, and PowerPoint, and for PDF documents and text files.

-After inspection, these file types can be labeled by using the conditions that you specified for your labels.
-Or, if you're using discovery mode, these files can be reported to contain the conditions that you specified for your labels, or all known sensitive information types.
+After inspection, supported file types are labeled using the conditions specified for your labels.
+If you're using discovery mode, these files can either be reported to contain the conditions specified for your labels, or reported to contain any known sensitive information types.